TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-03-custom-phpstan-rules-to-improve-every-symfony-project.md

 };
 ```

 Why?
 This makes it hard to find the actual route path.
-If we look at at a controller and see:
+If we look at a controller and see:

 ```php
 /**